Building Your First Overlanding First Aid Kit

 Beyond Basic Treatment

 When preparing your first aid kit for overlanding, there are certain items that go beyond basic treatment.
 These supplies are essential to manage more serious injuries until professional medical help is available.
+A well-prepared kit should be equipped to handle heavy trauma as well as minor injuries.

 Emergency Splints